 Upon completion of a minimum of fifty-three-semester credits of college coursework and all other Level 2 admission requirements, students should apply for College of Education Level 2 standing.
 Applicants who have completed college work in institutions other than Wayne State must first apply for admission through the University Office of Admissions.

 Students who intend to receive degrees from other colleges in the University AND a teaching certificate from the College of Education must apply to the Combined Program through Academic Services, 489 Education Building.
 All applicants to Level 2 must attend an orientation session.

-No grade below ‘C’ may be used to meet any requirement specific to Special Education, the Special Education major, or the professional sequence.
+No grade below ‘C’ may be used to meet any requirement specific to the Comprehensive Major, Professional Education Sequence and the Special Education major.

 or PSY 1020

 or PS 1030

 |Integrating the Arts into the Elementary Classroom (Completed after admission to Level 2)|